8 Mistakes to Avoid When Spec'ing a Medium-Duty Chassis

 Totaling these components helps accurately assess which gross vehicle weight rating (GVWR) truck best suits your needs.
 GVWR is the maximum allowable weight (of chassis, occupants, and payload), as determined by the manufacturer, for the vehicle to safely start and stop.
-Your objective is to select a truck that offers a slight buffer in payload capacity without overkill, which would unnecessarily
+Your objective is to select a truck that offers a slight buffer in payload capacity without overkill, which would unnecessarilydrive up costs.

 2. Selecting a Chassis with the Right GVWR, but Wrong GCWR

 Gross combination weight rating (GCWR) is the maximum allowableweight (as determined by the manufacturer) of chassis, fluids, occupants, body (including equipment and payload) combined with trailer weight at maximum load capacity.
 This is the key number from which you calculate trailer capacities.

 Take two chassis by the same manufacturer as an illustration.
 Both the GMC W-5500 HD cab-over (also known as low-cab forward) and a GMCC-5500 TopKick conventional cab offer the same GVWR: 19,500 lbs.But, which is a better fit for your application if you pull a heavy trailer on a regular basis?